-- Using the MOUNT (see MOUNT in Utilities Reference) and DISMOUNT (see DISMOUNT in Utilities Reference) console commands. - Using NWCONFIG as described in the following procedure.
-(See NWCONFIG in Utilities Reference for a general description of the command.) - 1.
-At the server console prompt, type
+- Using the MOUNT (see MOUNT) and DISMOUNT (see DISMOUNT) console commands. - Using NWCONFIG as described in the following procedure.
+(See NWCONFIG for a general description of the command.) - 1 At the server console prompt, type

-- 2. Select Disk options.
+- 2 Select Disk options.

-- 3. Select NetWare Volume Options.
+- 3 Select NetWare Volume Options.

-- 4. Select the volume you want to mount or dismount and press Enter.
+- 4 Select the volume you want to mount or dismount and press Enter.